Here is an easy trick that you can use for adding swap temporarily to a Server, VMs or Workstations, if you are in an emergency.

 Swap: 0B 0B 0B

-With 1GB free out of 5.7GB it seemed that it would hold perfectly to Business hours.
+With that in mind it seemed that it would hold perfectly to Business hours.

 I checked top.
 It is interesting to mention the meaning of the Column RES, which is resident memory, in other words, the real amount of memory that the process is using.